nidhi7/ZapposGifts/README.md

 "maxNumberOfPages" is an attribute that you can specify in the config.txt file.

-Ideally the first approach should be used (without the maxNumberofPages) Explicitly keeping a check on the number of pages is only for testing purposes.
+Explicitly keeping a check on the number of pages is for testing purposes.
 (Eg. Specify maxNumberOfPages=2 and amount user wants to spend = 10)

+Ideally the first approach should be used (without the maxNumberofPages) in real world